Caligula (film): Legal problems

 Atlanta prosecutors threatened legal action if the film was to be screened in the city, but experts testified in court on behalf of the film, and Atlanta, too, declared that the film was not obscene.
 Citizens for Decency through Law, a private watchdog group that protested against films that it deemed immoral, sought to prevent the film's exhibition in Fairlawn, Ohio, on the grounds that it would be a "public nuisance", leading Penthouse to withdraw the film from exhibition there to avoid another trial.
 CDL's lawyer advised against attempting to prosecute Penthouse for obscenity and instead recommended a civil proceeding, because the film would not be placed against the Miller test.
 The Penthouse attorney described the Fairlawn events as being driven by conservative morality reinforced by Ronald Reagan's presidential victory, stating: "Apparently, these extremists have interpreted a change by the administration to mean a clarion call for a mandate to shackle the public's mind again."
 The uncut film was granted a certificate by the British Board of Film Classification in 2008.
 The film was banned in Australia, where it continued to be banned in its uncut form until 2021.

 In 1981, Anneka Di Lorenzo, who played Messalina, sued Guccione, claiming sexual harassment.
 In 1990, after protracted litigation, a New York state court awarded her $60,000 in compensatory damages and $4 million in punitive damages.
 On appeal, the court vacated the award, ruling that punitive damages were not allowed by the law governing the case.

+Rede OM, which had just become a national network, became embroiled in controversy in 1992 after being banned by the courts from showing the film due to its explicit sex scenes.
+The story reverberated throughout Brazil and earned the broadcaster excellent ratings by its standards, even though it only showed a censored excerpt from the film.
+Rede OM (as well as its affiliates, including TV Gazeta de São Paulo) was unable to show the entire film due to legal impasses.
+After becoming involved in several controversies, Rede OM was shut down on May 22, 1993, giving way to the current Rede CNT.